-I brought with me some Malaysian Curry powder last time I visited Malaysia, and made this Chicken curry couple of times for our friends.
-And guess what?
-Everybody loves the real Malaysian Chicken curry!
+I brought with me some Malaysian Curry powder the last time I visited Malaysia, so here is my version of Malaysian Chicken curry.

 2 lbs Chicken thigh, cut into 2 inches pieces